 Taking advantage of the right combination of these sewer and stormwater management methods to design an efficient and sustainable solution that’s right for our region is the goal.

 Our first step is to stop flows at the source, which is why we are using green infrastructure (and we will continue to expand upon those efforts), as well as inflow and infiltration control projects that sustainably restore natural watershed features and our existing wastewater collection system.

 ALCOSAN’s partnerships with our customers, the municipalities, have been a crucial part of our work.
 Together, we helped develop the original plan, and we continue working together to develop new strategies and procedures to reduce overflows.
-One major key is: how much stormwater can be diverted via green infrastructure, which will help us determine how to right-size treatment.
+One major key is: how much stormwater can be diverted via green infrastructure, which will help us determine what other measures may be necessary.

 Regional System Management

 One step in the Clean Water Plan has been to develop a regional approach by having ALCOSAN assume responsibility for the multi-municipal trunk sewers and wet weather facilities.
 We have met with all of the impacted municipalities to begin discussions of the transfers, and are proceeding with video inspection televising of the pipes.
 This project, once completed, will significantly reduce maintenance and operations costs for the municipalities, while allowing rehabilitation and other decisions to be made in the interest of the best overall system performance for the entire region.

 To advance our understanding and assist our partners, ALCOSAN has proposed an approach to develop flow targets that would encourage our municipal customers to stop flows from entering the system in the first place.
 This will assist our coordination of responsibilities, as well as comply with a June 2015 regulatory agency information requirement.